The 2018 Student Travel Grants were made possible, in part, by a generous donation from the Beckman Coulter Corporation to AACC's access program.

 When submitting your abstract, check the appropriate box to be considered for the Student Awards Program (Research Awards and Student Travel Grants).
 You must check this box to be entered for these awards.

-Step 2: Upload a letter from your faculty advisor when submitting Your abstract - NEW for 2018
+Step 2: Upload a letter from your faculty advisor when submitting your abstract.

 Note: For the Student Research Awards (oral presentations and poster contest), only one abstract will be eligible for consideration.